 peaceful tribe, the Mohave.
 The Mohave tattooed both girls with a traditional chin

-tattoo, very common practice and or tradition of this tribe.
-Olive’s chin
+tattoo, a very common practice and or tradition of this tribe.
+However we know,

 Mistakenly the mark was accredited, later on, to be a slave marking.